Vaccine passports and more mandates likely if Murphy is re-elected

-Vaccine passports and more mandates likely if Murphy is re-elected in NJ

-Governor Phil Murphy has been relatively quiet when it comes to imposing any new COVID restrictions on Garden State residents, and appears unlikely to do so as election day approaches.
+Gov. Phil Murphy has been relatively quiet when it comes to imposing any new COVID restrictions on Garden State residents, and appears unlikely to do so as Election Day approaches.

-If Murphy wins re-election, however (and polls say it is likely), a series of new restrictions, mandates and/or policies are likely.
+If Murphy wins reelection, however (and polls say it is likely), a series of new restrictions, mandates and/or policies could be on the table.

-Public opinion polls show Murphy with a significant lead over republican challenger Jack Ciattarelli.
-Both democratic and republican internal polling, which gets more detailed and granular with key voting blocks, shows the race is much tighter.
-Perhaps as close as 5-6%.
+Public opinion polls show Murphy with a significant lead over Republican challenger Jack Ciattarelli.
+Both Democratic and Republican internal polling, which gets more detailed and granular with key voting blocks, shows the race is much tighter – perhaps as close as 5% to 6%.
 That would put the race nearly even given the margin of error.

-One long-time democratic strategist told me Murphy's biggest ally is time.
-Even though the race is tightening and Ciattarelli has been gaining ground, there is likely not enough time before election day for the GOP candidate to overtake the incumbent.
+Even though internal polls show the race is tightening and Ciattarelli has been gaining ground, there is likely not enough time before Election Day for the GOP candidate to overtake the incumbent.
 Early in-person voting begins this Saturday.

 Murphy has generally gotten high marks from New Jersey residents on his handling of the pandemic, even though a vocal minority of residents continue to oppose most - if not all - COVID restrictions.